[Update: Our 2021 Axon Roadshow has concluded for the year]

 We have exciting news for our public safety and first responders customers.
 Skydio is coming to a city near you -- and soon.
 We’re making it easier than ever for public safety UAS operators around the country to learn about and experience Skydio products first hand by taking S2, X2 and 3D Scan around the country with our partner Axon on the Axon Roadshow.
 [Update: Our 2021 Axon Roadshow has concluded for the year, stay tuned to find out what we are doing for 2022]

-The Axon Roadshow officially started last week with its first stop in LA and will run through December.
+The Axon Roadshow started in June with its first stop in LA and will run through December.
 There will be 200 total stops split between 3 trucks within 3 regions.
 Remarkably, the Roadshow will reach every state in the continental United States.
 The dates for each stop will be confirmed 4-6 weeks out.
-We will keep the Axon Roadshow webpage on Skydio.com up-to-date, with the locations and times of the events as we confirm the details.
 Each stop on the Roadshow is about 4 hours long and will typically be from 10am to 2pm local time.

 "Skydio is furthering its strategic partnership with Axon and excited to sponsor the first ever Axon Roadshow, delivering its world-class Autonomous sUAS solutions to the doorsteps of Law Enforcement Agencies across the US.
 The Skydio Team is eager to meet with all first responders and showcase our life-changing, US made autonomous solutions that offer superior performance compared against Chinese offerings in the marketplace today.
 We can't wait to meet you and look forward to seeing you on the road!" - Trent Hall Skydio VP, Global Channel & Alliances